MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-office-online-server-for-sharepoint-server-2016/configure-office-online-server-for-sharepoint-server-2016.md

-#### Step 4: Change the AllowOAuthOverHttp setting in SharePoint 2016 to True
+#### Step 4: Change the AllowOAuthOverHttp setting in SharePoint Server to True
 <a name="oauth"> </a>

-To use Office Online with SharePoint Server 2016 over HTTP in a test environment, you need to set AllowOAuthOverHttp to **True**.
+To use Office Online with SharePoint Server over HTTP in a test environment, you need to set AllowOAuthOverHttp to **True**.
 Otherwise Office Online won't work.
 You can check the current status by running the following example.